1. The First Anglo-Burmese War began in __________.

 Explanation: Bhutan ceded Bengal Duars permanently to the British.

-60. In return for ceding the Duars, Bhutan was granted:
+60. In return for ceding the Duars, Bhutan was granted__________.

 A) Annual subsidy of Rs.
 50,000